MightyMcBosh/ComHw_MachinaLabs/README.md

 ## Grading Criteria
 - We’re looking for code that is clean, readable, performant and maintainable.
+- The developer must think through the process of deploying and using the solution and provide necessary documentation.
 - The choice of messaging services used will not matter as long as the final code performs as expected.

 ## Optional Challenge